Aesthetics Blog

 Remember, sweat contains salt and bacteria, which can enter the micro-injuries caused by microneedling and increase the risk of infection.

-Hydration plays a crucial role in the body's natural healing process, which is why you must stay hydrated following the treatment.
+Hydration plays a crucial role in the body's natural healing process, which is why staying hydrated following the treatment is a key piece of aftercare advice.

 After microneedling, the skin needs plenty of moisture to repair itself, regenerate new tissue, and heal properly, and therefore getting in enough hydration will ensure that the skin has the necessary resources to recover effectively.